klimb/rust-stargate/stargate-stardust/commands/text-commands/tail/README.md

 is implemented.
-It fails with an error because it is using `strace` to look for calls to `inotify_add_watch` and `inotify_rm_watch`, however in uu_tail these system calls are invoked from a separate thread.
+It fails with an error because it is using `strace` to look for calls to `inotify_add_watch` and `inotify_rm_watch`, however in sg_tail these system calls are invoked from a separate thread.
 If the GNU test would follow threads, i.e. use `strace -f`, this issue could be resolved.